tomkimpson/minimal-mistakes/README.md

 To set up your environment to develop this theme, run `bundle install`.

 To test the theme, run `bundle exec rake preview` and open your browser at `http://localhost:4000/test/`.
-This starts a Jekyll server using content in the `test/` directory.
-As modifications are made to the theme and test site, it will regenerate and you should see the changes in the browser after a refresh.
+This starts a Jekyll server using your theme and the contents of the `test/` directory.
+As you make modifications to your theme and to the example site, your site will regenerate and you should see the changes in the browser after a refresh.

 ---